close-dev-team/mobile-close-channel-sdk-ios/doc/SDK Reference Documentation/classes/CloseChannelNotification.md

 ### `openInInfoView`

-When this boolean is true it means the message is related to the Info vIEW view of the channel, otherwise if is related to the Messages View of the channel
+When this boolean is true it means the message is related to the Info view of the channel, otherwise if is related to the Messages View of the channel